9.7 Finite bow width

 Figure 4 shows the corresponding pattern of sticking and slipping across the width of the bow.
 The time axis matches Fig. 3, and the top edge of the plot corresponds to the edge of the bow closest to the bridge.
 Black pixels indicate sticking and white ones indicate slipping.
 The main Helmholtz slips show up as top-to-bottom white stripes, while the partial slips causing the spikes in Fig. 3 show up as white streaks in the upper part of the plot.
 There are a small number of red pixels, indicating slipping in the reverse direction: these occur occasionally near the bottom edge of the plot, as Fig. 2 might have led us to expect.

-B. The effects on Schelleng’s diagram
+B. The effect on Schelleng’s diagram

 The same computational approach can be used to explore the effect of finite bow width on the behaviour in the Schelleng diagram.
 Simulations initialised with ideal Helmholtz motion can be made at a grid of points in the Schelleng plane, with different values of bow force and bow position distributed on logarithmic scales to match the Galluzzo measurement.
 The result of that measurement was discussed back in section 9.3, and the main plot is reproduced here as Fig. 5 (with the addition of some mark-up in green, to be explained shortly).